Strategy

 Insurance companies are notorious for unjustified denials of pre authorization requests and insurance claims even though the treatment or medication is recommended by your doctor

 This is extremely frustrating with the result that most people won’t challenge the denial and end up with medical debt or foregoing needed medical care.
-This practice is unconscionable.
+We can refer you to healthcare advocates who have the expertise to help you fill an appeal.

 Harassment by Debt Collectors